+Some reef aquariums require water temperatures cooler than typical room temperature.
+Having water from the aquarium sump or filter pumped into a chiller, then returned to the aquarium can bring the water down to the desired temperature.
 You can make your own aquarium chiller with these plans from Don Carner.
-This is a quick and inexpensive method for maintaining a steady system temperature, especially during those long hot summer months.
+This is a quick and inexpensive method for maintaining a steady aquarium temperature, especially during those long hot summer months.

 - PVC fittings (90-degree elbows or straight connects, threaded or slip)